 (* "CMP" is a designation helps event planners distinguish their credentials and expertise in planning and executing professional events).

 Our extensive clienteles:

 Bermuda Limousine International has consistently proven itself to be dependable resource for the Fashion Industry and large corporations, as well as Financial Firms, Television Networks, Award Shows, Publishing Companies, Music Rock Stars and Celebrities also working at and with The White House.
 Our extensive clientele list includes corporate CEO's, "The White House" special events The John F. Kennedy Center for the Performing Arts special events.

 Client discretion is something we take very seriously here at Bermuda Limousine International.
 I am now with the company 30 years.

 Working with and at The White House since 2009

 ..."I am very proud to be part of the professionalism Bermuda Limousine International offers.
 As part of my professional experience".

 I belong to an networking organization called "Meeting Professionals International" (MPI); it is a truly great organization that has over 25,000 Planners/Suppliers members-worldwide.
 In recognition of my leadership and contributions to "Meeting Professional International" and the meeting and conventions industry, I was awarded the most respected and highly honored award in the corporate world, the 1998 and 2003 "Supplier of the Year".
 This is the second time I have received this notable honor prize award.

-I also served on the Board of Director for MPI-New York Chapter (2004-2006) and recived my CMP and The Committee of The Year (Golf) 2010 and have been on the Golf Committee since 1992- (on-going) also a number of other committees in the past.
+I also served on the Board of Director for MPI-New York Chapter (2004-2006) and recived my CMP and The Committee of The Year (Golf) 2010 and have been on the Golf Committee since 1992- 2015 and a number of other committees in the past.